SumoLogic/sumologic-documentation/docs/contribution/create-document.md

 id: create-document
 title: Create a Sumo Logic Document
 sidebar_label: Create Your First Doc
-description: Learn how to create and write a doc in markdown.
+description: Learn how to create a doc, write content in markdown, and submit your changes to our repo.
 ---

 A document is a markdown file (.md) with content, bulleted instructions, images, tables, code samples, and more.